 TGax Editor: Please update the NOTE below the 7th paragraph in this subclause as shown below:

-[20049]NOTE—Non-AP STAs obtain the common information explicitly, implicitly or both.
+[20049]NOTE—A non-AP STA obtains information required to prepare an HE TB PPDU explicitly, implicitly or both.
 Explicit information is obtained in the Common Info field of a Trigger frame, or in the UL Data Symbols and DL TX Power subfields of the TRS Control subfield contained in the soliciting PPDU.
 Implicit information is obtained in previously exchanged frames with the AP, e.g., in the BSS Color and the Default PE Duration subfields of the HE Operation element, or from default values specified in 26.5.2.3 (Non-AP STA behavior for UL MU operation).

 TGax Editor: Please make changes to the 8th paragraph in this subclause as shown below:

 An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient non-STA of the User Info field.
 An AP shall not set any subfields of a TRS Control subfield to a value that is not supported by the recipient non-AP STA of the TRS Control subfield.
 When an RU is allocated to only one non-AP STA the Starting Spatial Stream subfield for that non-AP STA shall be set to 0.
-[21110]
+[21110]An AP shall not assign the center 26-tone RU in any 20 MHz channel of a 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz HE TB PPDU to a 20 MHz operating non-AP STA.

 TGax Editor: Please make changes to the 14th paragraph in this subclause as shown below:

-[20531]The AP may assign any value defined in Table 9-136 (ACI-to-AC encoding) in the Preferred AC subfield in the Trigger Dependent User Info field for an HE STA and identified by the AID12 subfield of the User Info field of a Basic Trigger frame.
-If the AP does not have a recommendation then it shall set the Preferred AC subfield to a value 0.
+[20531]The AP may assign any ACI value defined in Table 9-154 (ACI-to-AC encoding) in the Preferred AC subfield in the Trigger Dependent User Info field for an HE STA and identified by the AID12 subfield of the User Info field of a Basic Trigger frame.
+If the AP does not have a recommendation then it shall set the Preferred AC subfield to a value 0 (AC_BE).

 Non-AP STA behavior for UL MU operation